marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: unavailable variable attribute

-.. gcc-attr:: unavailable, unavailable (msg)
+.. var-attr:: unavailable, unavailable (msg)

-  The :gcc-attr:`unavailable` attribute indicates that the variable so marked is not available, if it is used anywhere in the source file.
-It behaves in the same manner as the :gcc-attr:`deprecated` attribute except that the compiler will emit an error rather than a warning.
+  The :var-attr:`unavailable` attribute indicates that the variable so marked is not available, if it is used anywhere in the source file.
+It behaves in the same manner as the :var-attr:`deprecated` attribute except that the compiler will emit an error rather than a warning.

-  It is expected that items marked as :gcc-attr:`deprecated` will eventually be withdrawn from interfaces, and then become unavailable.
+  It is expected that items marked as :var-attr:`deprecated` will eventually be withdrawn from interfaces, and then become unavailable.
 This attribute allows for marking them appropriately.

-  The :gcc-attr:`unavailable` attribute can also be used for functions and types (see :ref:`common-function-attributes`, see :ref:`common-type-attributes`).
+  The :var-attr:`unavailable` attribute can also be used for functions and types (see :ref:`common-function-attributes`, see :ref:`common-type-attributes`).

 .. index:: mode variable attribute

-.. gcc-attr:: mode (mode)
+.. var-attr:: mode (mode)

   This attribute specifies the data type for the declaration---whichever type corresponds to the mode :samp:`{mode}`.
 This in effect lets you